Fill Out Form 8997 Online in 2025

 When is Form 8997 due?

-Form 8997 is due with the taxpayer’s timely filed federal tax return, including extensions.
-For individuals, the deadline is April 15, with the possibility of an extension to October 15 using Form 4868.
-Partnerships and S corporations must file by March 15 or extend to September 15, while C corporations follow the April 15 deadline, with an extension option until October 15.
-Foreign entities filing Form 1040-NR or Form 1120-F have varying due dates depending on their filing status.
+The deadline for Form 8997 is the same as your federal tax return.
+For individuals, this is April 15, with an extension option until October 15 using Form 4868.
+Partnerships and S corporations need to file by March 15 or extend to September 15.
+C corporations also have an April 15 deadline, with an extension available until October 15.

 How to get a blank Form 8997?

-To obtain a blank Form 8997, Initial and Annual Statement of Qualified Opportunity Fund Investments, simply visit our website.
-The IRS issues this form, and we have a pre-loaded version ready for you to fill out.
-Remember, our platform helps with filling and downloading forms, but not filing them.
+To get a blank Form 8997, simply visit our website.
+The Internal Revenue Service issues this form, and we have a blank version pre-loaded in our editor for you to fill out.
+Remember, our platform assists in filling and downloading forms but not in filing them.

 Where to file Form 8997?